dtonhofer/testing_h2_and_spring_jdbc/README.md

 JUnit5 class: [`TestElicitingNonRepeatableReads`](https://github.com/dtonhofer/testing_h2_and_spring_jdbc/blob/master/src/test/java/name/heavycarbon/h2_exercises/transactions/TestElicitingNonRepeatableReads.java).

-A "non-repeateable read" happens when transaction *T1* reads data item *D*, another transaction *T2* changes that that data item and commits, and then transaction *T1* re-reads the data item and finds it has changed.
+A "non-repeateable read" happens when transaction *T1* reads data item *D*, another transaction *T2* changes that that data item **and commits**, and then transaction *T1* re-reads the data item and finds it has changed.
 This unsoundness is supposed to disappear at transaction level `REPEATABLE READ` and stronger, and it does.

+The `UPDATE` case is straightforward, but the `INSERT` and `DELETE cases are properly "phantom reads" whereby the result set changes unexpectedly.

 Below are three cases, using a stronger definition of a "non-repeatable read" than the one used by ANSI in the SQL 92 standard as the latter is imprecise, see *A Critique of ANSI SQL Isolation Levels*.